-- 11.19.1 Academic Staff acknowledge that each academic year, certain Academic Staff are required by the School to: - (a) attend the Memorial Outdoor Education Centre Marrapatta (for example House Group Teachers and Subject Teachers for Years 7-10); and/or - (b) to organise and attend other curricular and/or co-curricular camps (e.g. Music, Rowing, Health Studies, Geography, etc.). - 11.19.2 The School recognises the disruption to family commitments caused by Employees employed at the main School campus on Gregory Terrace, attending Marrapatta or any other facility as part of an official School camp or activity. (excluding optional tours and camps).
-In recognition of this, the School will pay any member of Academic Staff who attend Marrapatta or any other facility, to supervise students and run programs, a sum of \$50 for each day that they are in attendance at the approved camp provided that the Employee on each occasion has stayed a minimum of two nights. - 11.19.3 The School also recognises the additional planning and preparation required by Staff who attend overnight School Outdoor Education Program (OEP) camps.
-As such, any employee who attends OEP camps for three or four consecutive days, may apply for a half day or full day release time respectively for planning and preparation.
+- 11.21.1 Academic Staff acknowledge that each academic year, certain Academic Staff are required by the School to: - (a) attend the Memorial Outdoor Education Centre Marrapatta (for example House Group Teachers and Subject Teachers for Years 7-10); and/or - (b) to organise and attend other curricular and/or co-curricular camps (e.g. Music, Rowing, Health Studies, Geography, etc.). - 11.21.2 The School recognises the disruption to family commitments caused by Employees attending Marrapatta or any other facility as part of an official School camp or activity (excluding optional tours and camps).
+In recognition of this, the School will pay any member of Academic Staff who attend Marrapatta or any other facility, to supervise students and run programs, a sum of \$55.00 for each day that they are in attendance at the approved camp provided that the Employee on each occasion has stayed a minimum of two nights. - 11.21.3 The School also recognises the additional planning and preparation required by main campus Academic Staff who attend overnight School Outdoor Education Program (OEP) camps.
+As such, any main campus Academic employee who attends OEP camps for three or four consecutive days may apply for a half day or full day release time respectively for planning and preparation.
 It is expected that this release time will be taken during the week prior to or after attending the camp.
-The principal may approve alternative timing in exceptional circumstances.
+The Principal may approve alternative timing in exceptional circumstances.